- Presentation by Union Twist, developer of proposed RMD at 1158 Beacon St. in Newton. (45 minutes)

 Members of Public Present Debra Berenbaum, Susan Cammer, Jean McLaughlin, Alied Jackusa, Carol Todreas, Neil Todreas, John Mordes, Qing Shi, Dan Win, Marianna Utin.

-Condominium Development at 20 Kinmouth Rd.
-Amanda Petrozelli of Northern Lights Development, along with their lead counsel, Terry Morris presented their plans for a 24 unit condominium development at the site of the former Waban Health Center (20 Kinmoth Rd).
-The current structure is not historical and can be demolished without further review.
+Condominium Development at 20 Kinmonth Rd.
+Amanda Petruzziello of Northern Lights Development, along with their lead counsel, Terry Morris presented their plans for a 24 unit condominium development at the site of the former Waban Health Center (20 Kinmoth Rd).
+The current structure was resolved to be not “preferably preserved” at the Newton Historical Commission meeting (April 25 2019).
 The new building will follow the footprint, more or less of the current building but will have a third story and will have underground parking.
 The average size of the units will be 1075 square feet.
 There will be 13 1 bedroom units, 9 2 bedroom units and 2 3 bedroom units.
 Four units will be “affordable.”
 Floor plans, elevations, and drawings are available on the WAC website.
 Terry Morris, who is a former alderman and chairman of the Land Use Committee stated that the size of the units addresses Newton’s future needs as described in the City Comprehensive Plan.
 The plan includes one parking space per unit.

 Terry Morris is hoping to move things along quickly enough to have City Council vote on the proposal in September.
 They anticipate construction taking 15 months once the permit has been issued.